-In 2010, not-for-profit organisation Wear it Purple was co-founded by students Katherine Hudson and Scott Williams in response to stories of young people experiencing bullying and harassment that resulted from a lack of acceptance regarding their sexuality or gender identity.
+Not-for-profit organisation Wear it Purple was co-founded in 2010 by students Katherine Hudson and Scott Williams in response to stories of young people experiencing bullying and harassment that resulted from a lack of acceptance regarding their sexuality or gender identity.

 Since its inception, Wear it Purple Day has grown to be a global movement fostering supportive, safe, empowering and inclusive environments.
 Participants in workplaces and communities around the globe are encouraged to wear purple and shine a light on the NFP’s mission:

 - Raising awareness: Providing support and resources for workplaces, schools, universities, gender and sexuality alliances (GSAs) and youth organisations in creating diverse and inclusive environments.

 - Providing opportunities: Enabling young people to develop their skills, network and contribute to the inclusivity of their workplaces and communities.